So, what have I been up to this weekend, you ask. Well…

 In case you’ve not been anywhere that I can pounce on you and go “squee!” recently, here’s what you missed out on.
 You’ll remember that last week I mentioned that Poultrygeist – Troma‘s new movie – was coming to Aberystwyth.
 Well, it did.
 And it rocked…

 The Toxic Avenger, for a couple of pints and to share a bowl of nachos.
 The guy’s fabulously chatty and friendly, and if it weren’t

-When he said goodbye, kissing the cheeks of each of the girls, I genuinely thought that they were in danger of exploding with excitment.
+When he said goodbye, kissing the cheeks of each of the girls, I genuinely thought that they were in danger of exploding with excitement.
 Thankfully they didn’t, because I’d already

 The title of this post – Quickly, Before They Turn The Glass Into Lesbians! – is a reference to one of my favourite lines in the film.

 Paul might have bitten off more than he can chew, though, as he hinted on his blog.
 After some discussion with Lloyd, Paul

-Re-establishing the UK division of the Troma fan club.
+- Re-establishing the UK division of the Troma fan club.

-Acting as president of the above, for the forseeable future.
+- Acting as president of the above, for the forseeable future.

-Investigating UK distribution of Troma films.
+- Investigating UK distribution of Troma films.

 rules and reminds you when you should be drinking.
 He’s got a few ideas about things that should be in such a subtitle track, too, and if you’re familiar with the rules you’ll

 I’ll leave it to him to go into detail, if he wishes.